Enrollment & Registration

 (after Initial and Final Submission Deadlines published in the Graduate Calendar)

-Graduate students who pass the thesis/dissertation defense by the end of a semester and meet all other graduation requirements except the deadlines for thesis/dissertation submission to the Library may adhere to the following procedure.
+Graduate students who pass the thesis/dissertation defense by the end of a semester and meet all other graduation requirements except the deadlines for thesis/dissertation submission to the Library may adhere to the following procedure so as to graduate the next term:

-- Enroll in a zero-credit hour course (GRD 9010 01) the following semester.
-The zero-credit hour course shall have an associated fee of $100.
-Students are allowed to enroll in the zero-credit hour course only one time.
+- Enroll in the one-credit hour course (GRD 9011 Graduate Degree Completion) for the semester following the defense.
+The course holds an associated fee of $100.
+Students are allowed to enroll in the course only one time.

-- Students enrolled in the zero-credit hour course must meet all of that semester's Library submission and graduation application deadlines.
+- Students enrolled in the course must meet all of that semester's Library submission and graduation application deadlines.

 When a student is admitted into a degree program or as an Unclassified graduate student, the following steps are followed to register for class.